API Reference

 curl http://localhost:3000/metrics

 Appends rows to the namespace's Lance table.
-The vector dimension is inferred from the first upsert and enforced on subsequent calls.
+The vector dimension and the vector kind (single-vector or multivector) are inferred from the first upsert and enforced on subsequent calls.
 After a successful write, all cached query results for this namespace are invalidated.

 Request body